Azure-Samples/ms-identity-python-on-behalf-of/README.md

 ## Overview

-This sample demonstrates a Python Django Web App calling a Python Flask Web API that is secured using Azure AD.
+This sample demonstrates a Python Django Web App calling a Python Flask Web API that is secured using Azure AD using the [Microsoft Authentication Library \(MSAL\) for Python](https://github.com/AzureAD/microsoft-authentication-library-for-python).

 ## Scenario

-1. The client Python Django Web App uses the Microsoft Authentication Library (MSAL) to sign-in and obtain a JWT Access Token from **Azure AD**.
+1. The client Python Django Web App uses the Microsoft Authentication Library (MSAL) to sign-in and obtain an [Access Token](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) from **Azure AD**.
-2. The access token is used as a bearer token to authorize the user to call the Python Flask Web API protected **Azure AD**.
+2. The access token is used as a bearer token to authorize the user to call the Python Flask Web API protected by **Azure AD**.
+3. The Python Flask Web API then receives a token for **Azure Resource Management** API using the [On-Behalf-Of](https://docs.microsoft.coms/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.

 ![Overview](./ReadmeFiles/topology.png)